 Perfume, a blend of essential oils and other fragrant compounds, has been captivating humans for centuries.

-While many fragrances are relatively affordable, some contain incredibly rare and expensive ingredients that drive up the price tag.
+While many fragrances are relatively affordable, the presence of rare and costly ingredients can significantly inflate the price of others.

 1. Oud